LynxGeekNYC/junk/README.md

 - Generate a PDF report from OpenAI’s response using FPDF.

 - Provide the PDF for download and delete all temporary files after download.

+#OCR

+- Both C++ need to merge
+- All header libraries need to be included in the directory of the c++ for easier compiling.